Ely, Cambridgeshire: Medieval period

 Cherry Hill is the site of Ely Castle which is of Norman construction and is a United Kingdom scheduled monument.
-Of similar construction to Cambridge Castle, the 250 ft diameter, 40 ft high citadel-type motte and bailey is thought to be a royal defence built by William the Conqueror following submission of the Isle from rebels such as the Earl Morcar and the folk-hero Hereward the Wake.
+Of similar construction to Cambridge Castle, the 250 ft diameter, 40 ft high citadel-type motte and bailey is thought to be a royal defence built by William the Conqueror following submission of the Isle from rebels such as the Earl Morcar and the folk-hero Hereward the Wake from the Ely Rebellion.
 This would date the first building of the castle to c.
 1070.

 Henry III of England granted a market to the Bishop of Ely using letters close on 9 April 1224 although Ely had been a trading centre prior to this.
 Present weekly market days are Thursday and Saturday and seasonal markets are held monthly on Sundays and Bank Holiday Mondays from Easter to November.

 Protestant martyrs

 Following the accession of Mary I of England to the throne in 1553, the papacy made its first effective efforts to enforce the Pope Paul III-initiated Catholic reforms in England.
 During this time, which became known as the Marian Persecutions, two men from Wisbech, constable William Wolsey and painter Robert Pygot, "were accused of not ... believing that the body and blood of Christ were present in the bread and wine of the sacrament of mass".
 For this Christian heresy they were condemned by the bishop's chancellor, John Fuller, on 9 October 1555.
 On 16 October 1555 they were burnt at the stake "probably on the Palace Green in front of Ely Cathedral".
 In The Book of Ely published in 1990, Blakeman writes that "permission was not given" for a memorial to the martyrs to be placed on Palace Green.
 In 2011, a plaque recording this martyrdom event was erected on the northeast corner of Palace Green by the City of Ely Perspective.
 The plaque is located 2 inches from the pavement floor in an obscure, easily missed corner.